College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Get Involved > Fellowship Application

 Fellowship awards support each team's participation in the Collaborative's joint learning activities, planning time for teams to design and then teach a new HX course, and reflective time shortly after the course is taught, to extend and share the team's work with audiences both within and outside of DePaul.

-The timeline for the 2025 fellowship cohort is outlined below.
-Note that workshops are in-person and typically 2–3 hours long.
-Dates/times are finalized once fellows are onboarded and share their schedules.
+The timeline for the 2026 fellowship cohort is outlined below.
+Note that unless otherwise indicated, meetings and workshops are in-person.
+All dates/times are finalized once fellows are onboarded and share their schedules.

 Stage